l0g1c-80m8/l0g1c-80m8/README.md

 I am passionate and [disciplined](https://www.youtube.com/watch?v=d0MqYLLSrmQ) about my work.

-By profession, I am a Robotics Engineer with demonstrated experience of working at a hyper-growth startup.
+I am a Roboticist with demonstrated experience of working at a hyper-growth startup.
 I am passionate about building technology-driven solutions to real-world challenges, particularly in the domains of  manufacturing 🏭, agriculture 🌳 and space 🚀.
-Presently, I am working on sharpening my robotics skills.
+I am eager to learn from mentors and peers who share my enthusiasm and vision.

 I also like to keep updated on cyber security, embedded system development, blockchain and computer networking.